edwardtufte/et-book/README.md

-### ET Bembo
+### ET Book

 A webfont version of the typeface used in Edward Tufte’s [books](https://www.edwardtufte.com/tufte/books_vdqi).

 -------------------------------------

-The ET Bembo webfont was designed by Dmitry Krasny, Bonnie Scranton, and [Edward Tufte](https://www.edwardtufte.com/tufte/).
+ET Book was designed by Dmitry Krasny, Bonnie Scranton, and [Edward Tufte](https://www.edwardtufte.com/tufte/).
 It was converted from the original `suit` files by [Adam Schwartz](http://adamschwartz.co) ([@adamschwartz](https://github.com/adamschwartz)).

-The ET Bembo webfont is free and open-source.
+ET Book is MIT License.
 You may use it in both personal and commercial projects.
-Learn more at [ET’s Notebook](http://www.edwardtufte.com/bboard/q-and-a-fetch-msg?msg_id=0000bm).